zdravkov/kendo-docs/api/wrappers/php/Kendo/UI/Grid.md

     ?>

 ### columnReorder
-Fires when the user changes the order of a column.
+Fired when the user changes the order of a column.The event handler function context (available via the this keyword) will be set to the widget instance.

 #### Returns
 `\Kendo\UI\Grid`